 - If creative trafficking has been successfully completed in Ad Manager, but the line item is in "Ready" status after its start date, contact the buyer to ensure they have correctly configured a tracking creative in Display & Video 360.

 Set up creative for Ad Manager delivery line item.

 Add creatives to the corresponding delivery line item in Ad Manager.
 Creatives in Ad Manager are used for ad serving and to render the ad when creative source is publisher managed.

-See supported creatives for a list of types and formats you can traffic for Programmatic Guaranteed when they are publisher managed.
+See a list of creative types and formats you can traffic for Programmatic Guaranteed when they are publisher managed.

 You'll need to include the click tracking macro for every creative type (except image creatives) in the creative snippet or template.
 Image creatives don't require macros since Ad Manager automatically tracks impressions and clicks for them.

 Click-tracking macros include:

 Macros come in two types: escaped (which mention "